 Personally, I love knowing what goes into my body.
 I’m a major “wing it” person in the kitchen, aka: throwing together healthy ingredients I have lying around that I feel would compliment each other.
 After cooking i’ll look up each ingredient to learn how it benefits the body.
 Again, this recipe was a major “wing it”, which is why I thought it’d be cool to share its health benefits with you.

 Purple Cabbage: Brightens your insides as much as your plate.
 This cruciferous is loaded with antioxidants that prevent cellular damage.
-As stated on www.healthline.com, purple cabbage is more beneficial to your health than green cabbage.
+Purple cabbage is said to be more beneficial to your health than green cabbage.

 Zucchini: Practically anything thats green and grows from the earth is healthy.
 Zucchini is loaded with antioxidants which aid in digestion and weight loss.
 The green squash can improve heart health and help control blood sugar levels.
 This veggie is super versatile, making it easy to incorporate into your diet.